Richego88/ForecastHub-Backend/README.md

 ## Acknowledgments

-This was my first full-stack mini-project, and it was an enjoyable learning experience.
-Special thanks to La Capsule BootCamp for providing the foundation.
+This project, my first full-stack mini-project developed during the La Capsule Coding BootCamp, has been infused with my coding style, and I plan to continually enhance its features as I acquire more knowledge.
+The learning experience was enjoyable, and I express special gratitude to La Capsule BootCamp for laying the foundation.

 ## License